Nice to have you here, the EIB Network on President's Day.

 McCain was asked about this by George Stephanopoulos yesterday.

-He said uh back in two thousand five, Senator, you said I have no doubt Senator Clinton would make a good president.
+He said, back in 2005, Senator, you said I have no doubt Senator Clinton would make a good president.

 She would be a good president in respect, but I think she has integrity.

-I think she has uh uh all of the qualities that are necessary, but she has a very different philosophical view, the liberal democratic view than I have, which is conservative Republican.
+I think she has all of the qualities that are necessary, but she has a very different philosophical view, the liberal Democratic view than I have, which is conservative Republican.

-I mean, if if if our nominees should be fine president, why can't I say it?
+I was just, I mean, if our nominees should be fine president, why can't I say it?

 And people have a conniption fit when I say it.

-The Jindal interview was on the website on February eighth is ten to get okay.
+The Jindal interview was on the website on February 8th.

-And if you didn't read the Bobby Gindle interview, you'll find out what all the hubbub is about with my suggesting that he would make a fine, fine vice presidential nominee.
+And if you didn't read the Bobby Jindal interview, you'll find out what all the hubbub is about with my suggesting that he would make a fine, fine vice presidential nominee.

 Great to have you with us, sir.